indimail/indimail-virtualdomains/.github/README-indimail.md

 $ sudo svps -h
 ```

 The above command will create a supervised service which runs [qmail-qmqpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpd.8) under tcpserver.
-In case you are setting up this service to relay mails to outside world, you might want to also specify --dkfilter, --qhpsi, --virus-filter, etc arguments to svctool(8) so that tasks like virus scanning, dk, domainkey signing, etc is done by the QMQP service.
+In case you are setting up this service to relay mails to outside world, you might want to also specify \-\-dkfilter, \-\-qhpsi, \-\-virus-filter, etc arguments to [svctool(8)](https://github.com/indimail/indimail-mta/wiki/svctool.8) so that tasks like virus scanning, dk, domainkey signing, etc is done by the QMQP service.

 Note: Some of the tasks like virus/spam filtering, dk, dkim signing, etc can be done either by the client (if <b>QMAILQUEUE</b>=<u>/usr/sbin/qmail-spamfilter</u>), or can be performed by QMQP service if **QMAILQUEUE** is defined as [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8) in the service's variable directory.

 A QMQP server shouldn't even have to glance at incoming messages; its only job is to queue them for [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8).
 Hence you should allow access to QMQP service only from your authorized clients.
 You can edit the file <u>/etc/indimail/tcp/tcp.qmqp</u> to grant specific access to clients.
 Here's how to set up QMQP service to authorized client hosts on your indimail-mta server.

-first create <u>/etc/indimail/tcp/tcp.qmqp</u> in tcprules format to allow queueing from the authorized hosts. make sure to deny connections from unauthorized hosts. for example, if queueing is allowed from 1.2.3.\*:
+first create <u>/etc/indimail/tcp/tcp.qmqp</u> in [tcprules(1)](https://github.com/indimail/indimail-mta/wiki/tcprules.1) format to allow queueing from the authorized hosts. make sure to deny connections from unauthorized hosts. for example, if queueing is allowed from 1.2.3.\*:

 ```
 1.2.3.:allow